sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-cascade-walls.md

 {.mt0}

 **1. Sub-Contraction (7a)**
-The left arete of wall.
+The left arête of wall.
 Single desperate move.

 **2. Simple Addition (6c) *★★***
 Climb the flat wall seamed with pockets.
 Sustained.